Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

   - 'paths/data-science'
 ---

-Generative AI or **GenAI**, based on **LLMs** or Large Language Models is a rapidly changing technology involving with the creation of highly realistic, complex, stylized, unique media or creations from human initiated natural language prompts.
+Generative AI or **GenAI**, based on Large Language Models **LLMs** is a rapidly changing technology involving with the creation of highly realistic, complex, stylized, unique media or creations from human initiated natural language prompts.

 ## Generative AI